Technopathic/Rubi/README.md

 | lowerCenter  | boolean | false     | Centers normal text to width of Rubi text | No        |
 | attachAfter  | string  | none      | Add string after each char in normal text | No        |

+Be sure to check out the example folder to see these properties in action.

 ## FAQ

 ### Will this support other writing systems?